syedinsaf/otaripper/README.md

 ### Windows

 Download the pre-built binary from the [Releases] page.
-Extract it and run the `otadump.exe` file.
+Extract it and run the `otaripper.exe` file.

 ## Usage